Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: Introduction

 \section{Introduction}

 Side-channel attacks (SCAs) pose a serious threat to cryptographic security by targeting confidential information such as secret keys or messages through physical leakages, including power consumption, timing variations, and electromagnetic emissions~\cite{Brier2004correlation, Gandolfi2001electromagnetic, Jin2022optimal}.
-These attacks exploit the variations in physical properties that occur in response to secret information and operations, making SCAs a prominent technique for compromising cryptographic systems.
-SCAs come in various forms, including power consumption attacks~\cite{kocher1999differential}, timing attacks~\cite{Kocher1996timing}, and electromagnetic attacks~\cite{Al2016acoustic}.
-Among these, power consumption attacks are widely regarded as effective, as they involve monitoring of a device's power usage during cryptographic operations.
-Attackers analyze the resulting power traces to infer sensitive information.
-Due to their practicality and strong attack potential against real-world implementations, power analysis attacks have gained wide attention~\cite{kocher1999differential, Gattu2020power, Mangard2007power, Randolph2020power}.
+These attacks exploit variations in physical characteristics during secret-dependent operations and include power-analysis attacks~\cite{kocher1999differential}, timing attacks~\cite{kocher1996timing}, and electromagnetic attacks~\cite{al2016acoustic}.
+Among these, power-analysis attacks are especially effective, as they rely on monitoring a device's power consumption during cryptographic computations.
+By analyzing the resulting leakage traces, attackers aim to infer secret information~\cite{kocher1996timing, gattu2020power}.

-Protecting secret information against such attacks is crucial for cryptographic systems.
-The security community has developed countermeasures against SCAs, including artificial noise injection~\cite{Shamir2000protecting}, masking techniques~\cite{Prouff2013masking}, and hiding methods~\cite{Veyrat2012shuffling}.
-Among these protective measures, we specifically focus on artificial noise injection, a technique that injects artificial noise.
-Injecting artificial noise at raw leakage points reduces the signal-to-noise ratio (SNR) of observed signals, concealing the power consumption leakages associated with secret-dependent operations~\cite{Shamir2000protecting, Jin2022optimal, Das2018asni}.
-However, this approach can be highly inefficient, as it often requires injecting noise levels several times higher than the current consumption of the advanced encryption standard (AES)~\cite{Das2018asni}.
-Such high overhead makes it unsuitable for devices with limited resources.
+To defend against SCAs, several countermeasures have been proposed, including artificial noise injection~\cite{shamir2000protecting}, masking~\cite{prouff2013masking}, and hiding techniques~\cite{veyrat2012shuffling}.
+Among these, artificial-noise injection aims to reduce the signal-to-noise ratio (SNR) of the observed leakage by adding external noise~\cite{shamir2000protecting, Jin2022optimal, das2018asni}.
+Although effective in principle, the approach is inefficient without careful allocation of artificial-noise power, as it typically requires noise power several times greater than the actual power consumption of encryption algorithms.